Last updated Jan 24, 2019

 How the study will be run

-An initial study of 8,000 participants has just been completed at a purpose-built scanning facility at UK Biobank’s headquarters in Stockport, which is now being used for the main study.
+An initial study of 8,000 participants was completed at a purpose-built scanning facility at UK Biobank’s headquarters in Stockport, which is now being used for the main study.
 The people scanned do not receive any feedback about their health, unless potentially serious abnormalities are spotted during the imaging.
 Imaging will include:

 - MRI assessment of heart chamber diameter, the volume of blood flow, and how the heart changes as it pumps blood around the body, thickness of the heart wall and the size, shape and stiffness of the thoracic aorta, the vessel that delivers blood from the heart